lelamaar/driverFilter/README.md

 - Simultaneously block the process of reading and writing, depending on the rights.

 # Configurating
-The configuration file conf.txt should be located in Windows/System32.
+The configuration file conf.txt should be located in C:\Windows folder.
 It has the following structure:

 <path_to_file_1> <path_to_process_1> xy